crycode-de/ioBroker.discord/docs/en/README.md

 If authorization is enabled, by default only messages from authorized users will be stored.
-This can be configured using the _Process messages from unauthorized users_ option in the adapter configuration to strore all received messages, even from unauthorized users.
+This can be configured using the _Process messages from unauthorized users_ option in the adapter configuration to store all received messages, even from unauthorized users.

 The last received message per channel/user is always stored in the `.message` state.
 The timestamp, author and ID of the last received message is stored in the appropriate states.